amyhaber/requests-winhttp/README.md

-# winhttp-cpp
+# requests-winhttp
-a windows oriented ultra-lightweight http client implementation with modern c++ and based on WinHttp
+An ultra-lightweight, C11 & C99 implemented python requests-API like http client library, based on WinHttp